-30-Minute Reserve (spinning and non-synchronized) - (i) ESR units that are capable of responding to NYISO instructions to change their output level within thirty minutes, shall be eligible to supply 30-Minute Spinning Reserve.
-Generators, except Behind-the-Meter Net Generation Resources that are comprised of more than one generating unit and dispatched as a single aggregate unit, that are ISO-Committed Flexible or Self-Committed Flexible and operating within the dispatchable portion of their operating range and Demand Side Resources that are not supporting their Demand Reduction through the use of Local Generation that are ISO-Committed Flexible or Self-Committed Flexible and operating within the dispatchable portion of their operating range, shall be eligible to supply synchronized 30-Minute Reserves. (i) Off-line Generators that are capable of starting, synchronizing, and increasing their output level within thirty (30) minutes, (ii) Behind-the-Meter Net Generation Resources that are comprised of more than one generating unit and dispatched as a single aggregate unit that are capable of increasing their output level within thirty (3) minutes, and (iii) Demand Side Resources that are supporting their demand reduction through the use of Local Generators that are capable of starting, synchronizing, and increasing their output level within thirty minutes, shall be eligible to supply non-synchronized 30-Minute Reserves.
+30-Minute Reserve (synchronized and non-synchronized) - (i) ESR units that are capable of responding to NYISO instructions to change their output level within thirty minutes, shall be eligible to supply 30-Minute synchronized Reserve.
+Generators, except Behind-the-Meter Net Generation Resources that are comprised of more than one generating unit and dispatched as a single aggregate unit, that are ISO-Committed Flexible or Self-Committed Flexible and operating within the dispatchable portion of their operating range and Aggregations comprised of Demand Side Resources that are not supporting their

+Demand Reduction through the use of Local Generation that are ISO-Committed Flexible or Self-Committed Flexible and operating within the dispatchable portion of their operating range, shall be eligible to supply 30-Minute synchronized Reserves.
+Aggregations (i) that are offered as ISO-Committed Flexible or Self-Committed Flexible, and (ii) operating within the dispatchable portion of their operating range shall be eligible to provide 30-minute synchronized reserve.
+As described above for Spinning Reserves, an Aggregation may not provide 30-Minute synchronized reserve if it has one or more generating units in the Aggregation, unless all such generating units (including Local Generators facilitating Demand Reductions by Demand Side Resources) utilize inverter-based energy storage technology.

+(i) Off-line Generators that are capable of starting, synchronizing, and increasing their output level within thirty (30) minutes, (ii) Behind-the-Meter Net Generation Resources that are comprised of more than one generating unit and dispatched as a single aggregate unit that are capable of increasing their output level within thirty (30) minutes, and (iii) Aggregations comprised of Demand Side Resources that are supporting their demand reduction through the use of Local Generators that are capable of starting, synchronizing, and increasing their output level within thirty minutes, (iv) Aggregations whose facility mix include one or more generating units (including Local Generators facilitating Demand Reductions by Demand Side Resources), but which are not eligible to supply 30-minute synchronized reserves, shall be eligible to supply non-synchronized 30-minute reserves.

-Self-Committed Fixed and ISO-Committed Fixed Generators - Shall not be eligible to provide any kind of Operation Reserve.
+Self-Committed Fixed and ISO-Committed Fixed Resources - Shall not be eligible to provide any kind of Operating Reserve.